wolf-packs/wolf-botbuilder/README.md

 If you have not already, we encourage you to check out [Wolf] to learn more about what this conversational framework aims to accomplish and the developer experience we are striving to enable.

-_Fun fact: Wolf can easily integrate with many popular frameworks, to find out more check out the [Wolf] documentation or [Wolf-Packs]._
+_Fun fact: Wolf can easily integrate with many popular frameworks, to find out more check out the [Wolf] docs or [Wolf-Packs]._

 ## What is provided?
 This package allows you, the bot developer, to utilize Bot Builder's internal storage layer to persist the `conversationState` and the `wolfState` while conforming to the storage interface that Wolf provides.
 There are two convenience functions provided that allows the developer to use the Bot Builder's `turnContext` as a mechanism to persist state.
 Both the `conversationState` and the `wolfState` are required to be persisted and supplied since Wolf is a stateless function that is run on every turn.